 Flame Retardants in Carpet

-There are many companies making organic or natural fiber carpet, such as wool.
-For rugs, some good options include cotton, rattan or jute.
+There are many companies making organic or natural fiber carpets, such as wool.

 Non-toxic FR-free carpet is covered in the post on flooring.

 For rugs, some good options include cotton, rattan, or jute.

 In my rug post, I go over the companies that are committed to making area rugs without toxins.

 Conventional carpets from big box stores contain a long list of chemicals including flame retardants.
 Many big box stores now carry carpet brands with the Green Label + certification which is not a low enough level for sensitive folks.